Reporting Due Dates

 - File electronic Form 1099, other than those with entries in box 7, (see By January 31 above,)

-- File Form 941, Employer’s QUARTERLY Federal Tax Return, for the fourth quarter of the previous calendar year.
-If you timely deposited all taxes when due, you have 10 additional calendar days from January 31 to file the appropriate return.
+- File Form 941, Employer’s QUARTERLY Federal Tax Return.
+If you timely deposited all taxes when due, you have 10 additional calendar days to file the return.

 Deposit Due Dates

 In general, you must deposit federal income tax withheld and both the employer and employee social security and Medicare taxes.

 There are two deposit schedules, monthly and semi-weekly.
 Before the beginning of each calendar year, you must determine which of the two deposit schedules you are required to use.
 The deposit schedule you must use is based on the total tax liability you reported on Form 941 during a special rules for Forms 944 and 945.
 Schedules for depositing and reporting taxes are not the same.